nightroman/PowerShellTraps/Basic/Collection-property-enumeration/README.md

 But some sort of remedy exists.
 In some cases it looks safer to make checks like `$value -eq $x.Data1` instead of more traditional `$x.Data1 -eq $value`.
-See [logical operators with collections] for the details.
+See [Comparison-operators-with-collections] for the details.
 Reversed checks get false if `$x` and `$x.Data1` are unexpected collections.

 The script [Test-1-3-safer-approach.ps1](Test-1-3-safer-approach.ps1) shows that in v3+ the reversed check does not cause potentially unwanted processing of each item due to the mistake.